leahiel/Primitive-StoryFormat/Scope-Document.md

 * 3a) The Flow Chart will require a table of contents, so that authors know which original passage is referred to in each box of the Flow Chart.

+* 4) Cover Special Passage where a user can put an image of their cover, which Primitive will use in the EPUB.

 ### 0.2 Technical Notes: